VirusTotal/yara-x/site/content/docs/modules/_index.md

 ---
-title: "Writing rules"
+title: "Modules"
-description: "Describes how to write YARA rules"
+description: "Describes how to use YARA modules"
 summary: ""
 date: 2023-09-07T16:12:37+02:00
 lastmod: 2023-09-07T16:12:37+02:00